A discussion document

 TRPM3 is an ion channel, controlling the way calcium ions are transmitted between cells and carrying instructions in the process.
 Calcium is a major signalling molecule in the cell so any impairment is potentially disruptive…although there are some compensatory mechanisms.

-Increased acetylcholine responds best to slow graded exercise, as Drs treating fibromyalgia have found, and POTS becomes worse when patients are confined to bed.
-I await with much anticipation the developing work from this group at Griffith University.
+Increased acetylcholine responds best to slow graded exercise, as Drs treating fibromyalgia have found, and POTS becomes worse when patients are confined to bed, but experience has also shown the older concepts of pushing exercise even though it increases symptoms is counter-productive.
+Programs have to be specific for each patient and graded very slowly.

 - Mast cell Activation